64kramsystem/personal_notes/rust_performance_and_low_level.md

 There are no guarantees about the struct underlying memory layout (unless `#[repr(C)]` is used), except that the fields are stored in the struct memory block.

+Enums also don't have a guaranteed layout, except that the first byte is the tag.

 ### References

 Reference: